 £14,074 per annum with yearly incremental rises up to £15,024 (over four years)*.

-65 days generous annual leave entitlement (pro rata) - Term Time.
+36 days generous annual leave entitlement (pro rata).

 As part of our safer recruitment process, if shortlisted, references will be sought prior to interview.

-We are currently looking to recruit a L2 Teaching Assistant to work within Education Services in Newton Aycliffe.
+We are currently looking to recruit a L2 Teaching Assistant to work within Education Services in Sunderland.